N5GEH/n5geh.tutorial.api-protection/README.md

 1. luaplugins : This folder contains plugins written in lua language.
 Currently, the plugin "multi-tenancy" which validates for the _fiware-service header_ in the request against the one in the presented auth token, and the plugin "rbac" which supports _role based access control_ for upstream services are included.
 The "query-checker" plugin is included - yet, it's still in development.
 Plugins written in lua language provide the advantage of configuration via a GUI using Konga.
 Konga is a web GUI for the kong proxy.
 2. plugins : You can create your own plugins written in JavaScript here.

 To use kong, we need to build an image using docker.
-Simply 1) clone this repo and navigate towards the kong folder and 2) use the command:
+Simply 1) clone this repo and 2) use the command:
 ```
 docker-compose build kong
 ```